XOP instruction set: Integer vector compare

 This set of vector compare instructions all take an immediate as an extra argument.
 The immediate controls what kind of comparison is performed.
 There are eight comparison possible for each instruction.
 The vectors are compared and all comparisons that evaluate to true set all corresponding bits in the destination to 1, and false comparisons sets all the same bits to 0.
 This result can be used directly in VPCMOV instruction for a vectorized conditional move.

 Vector conditional move

 VPCMOV works as bitwise variant of the blend instructions in SSE4.
-For each bit in the selector 1 selects the same bit in the first source, and 0 selects the same in the second source.
+Like the AVX instruction VPBLENDVB, it is a four-operand instruction with three source operands and a destination.
+For each bit in the third operand (which acts as a selector), 1 selects the same bit in the first source, and 0 selects the same in the second source.
 When used together with the XOP vector comparison instructions above this can be used to implement a vectorized ternary move, or if the second input is the same as the destination, a conditional move (CMOV).